 *Gifted Product, Amazon affiliate links

 I recently attended a blogging conference where I was fortunate enough to speak to lots of different brands and see some of their new products that are coming or have just come to market.
-One brand which I have previously worked with, Jumbo Games, was there and as I am a big fan of getting my children into playing games and away from the electronics, I am always eager to see what they have come up with.
+One brand which I have previously worked with on a Toy Story Puzzle Review, Jumbo Games, was there and as I am a big fan of getting my children into playing games and away from the electronics, I am always eager to see what they have come up with.
 They did not disappoint!
 As soon as I mentioned that my blog had taken more of an eco angle, the PR was right on it and he presented me with this beautiful collection of games in cardboard boxes.
 I may have got a little excited at just the boxes!
 You see, the boxes are made from 100% recycled materials…

 Not only that but the pieces inside are also made from cardboard and the plastic counters are made from old shampoo bottles which means everything about the games is better for our planet.
 That’s the first thumbs up from me!